Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

 \subsubsection{Communication Infrastructure}

-In a networked stochastic game, a communication graph is introduced to define which agents each agent can communicate with.
-The restriction placed on its edges' existence are bounded by the constraints of decentralization, and require solutions that address issues that include limited range \citep{huh2023decentralized}, limited bandwidth \citep{foerster2016learning}, noisy communication channels \citep{Freed2020}, and contentions with shared communication mediums \citep{kim2019learning}, such as a proxy.
+A communication graph is introduced to define which agents each agent can communicate with, alongside the use of the networked stochastic game framework.
+The restriction placed on the existence of the graph's edges is bounded by the constraints of decentralization and requires solutions that address issues including limited range \cite{huh2023decentralized}, limited bandwidth \cite{foerster2016learning}, noisy communication channels \cite{Freed2020}, and contentions with shared communication mediums \cite{kim2019learning} such as a proxy.
+A consideration for each is understanding their practicality, which is dependent on the nature of the task, as well as their shortcomings.

 \paragraph{Proxy} While decentralization prohibits centralized executors, a centralized communication medium is not prohibited.
-The proxy serves as a coordinator and message transformer for specific purposes.
-It can gather local observations and hidden states from agents in the environment, subsequently broadcasting a common message to each of them \citep{kong2017revisiting}.
-Alternatively, it can connect nearby agents who opt to participate in a communication group, facilitating the sharing of coordinated messages with each group member \citep{jiang2018learning}.
+The role of a proxy is to serve as a coordinator and message aggregator.
+It gathers local observations or messages from agents in the environment, subsequently broadcasting messages to each of them \cite{kong2017revisiting}.
+Alternatively, it can connect nearby agents who opt to participate in a communication group, facilitating the sharing of coordinated messages with each group member \cite{jiang2018learning}.
+Canonically, a proxy solely acts as a communication medium, having no direct effect on the environment.
+A key challenge of a proxy is its design.
+Solutions that use proxies must consider their efficiency, ensuring that sufficient communication is achieved for the task at hand while also managing the computation load and expressiveness of the proxy.

-\paragraph{Networked communication} In contrast, the networked communication protocol consists of decentralized policies that operate based on local observations and messages received from network neighbors \citep{zhang2018fully, chu2020multiagent}.
-Specifically, a graph neural network \citep{kipf2017semisupervised} is frequently employed for graph-like communication protocol \citep{singh2018learning, sukhbaatar2016learning, liu2019multiagent}.
+\paragraph{Networked communication} In contrast to relying on a proxy for inter-agent communication, the networked communication protocol consists of agents that pass and receive messages directly to and from other agents \cite{zhang2018fully, chu2020multiagent}.
+While this form of communication may seem most fitting for a decentralized setting, its dynamic nature and lack of structure can lead to poor performance and scalability issues, especially when each agent has limited compute resources and is required to process many agents' messages.